Kusha Kapila

-Kusha Kapila (born 19 September 1989) is an Indian fashion editor, Internet celebrity, comedian, actress, and YouTuber from New Delhi, India.
+Kusha Kapila is an Indian social media personality, comedian, and actress from New Delhi.

 Personal life

+Kusha Kapila was born in New Delhi into a Punjabi family.

-Kapila is a Punjabi Hindu from New Delhi.
-She married Zorawar Singh Ahluwalia, a former employee at Diageo in 2017.
+She married Zorawar Singh Ahluwalia, a Sikh former employee at Diageo in 2017.
+On 26 June 2023, she announced their separation.

 Career

-After graduation from National Institute of Fashion Technology in fashion design, she worked as a merchandising intern for Bhartiya International Limited based on Delhi for three months.
+After graduation from the National Institute of Fashion Technology in fashion design, she worked as a merchandising intern for Bhartiya International Limited based in Delhi for three months.
 Subsequently, she worked as a product design intern at Chisell Effects, in Noida.
 In 2013, she started working as a fashion correspondent for a Delhi-based clothing firm, Apparel Online.

-In May 2014, she joined Razorfish Neev and started working as a copywriter.
-In the same year, she made her first debut with the television show Son of Abish hosted by Abish Mathew.
+In May of next year, she joined Razorfish Neev and started working as a copywriter.

+In 2014, she made her debut with the television show Son of Abish hosted by Abish Mathew.

 In 2016, she worked for the Times Internet as a fashion editor.
 Later, she joined iDiva as a content writer head.
 While working for iDiva, she created and played the fictional character, Billi Masi, which became a major hit, making her an Internet sensation.

-In 2020, she appeared in an anthology Netflix film Ghost Stories.
-She was also in Netflix India's YouTube show Behensplaining.
+In 2020, she appeared in an anthology Netflix India film Ghost Stories.
+She was also on Netflix India's YouTube show Behensplaining.

 In 2021, she performed in the Amazon Prime's comedy reality show LOL: Hasse Toh Phasse.

-In 2022, she was seen in a reality sketch comedy show Case Toh Banta Hai of Amazon MiniTV.
-She also performed as a lead cast in Season 2 of Netflix TV series Masaba Masaba.
+In 2022, she was seen in a reality sketch comedy show Case Toh Banta Hai on Amazon MiniTV.
+She also featured in the Season 2 of the Netflix TV series Masaba Masaba.
 She co-hosted the season 3 of Comicstaan.
-She made an appearance in Plan A Plan B. She also appeared as a part of jury on Season 7 of Koffee with Karan.
+She made an appearance in Plan A Plan B. She also appeared as a part of jury on Season 7 of the Koffee with Karan.

 In February 2023, she appeared in Minus One: New Chapter and Selfiee.
+Later that year, in September, she featured in Sukhee alongside Shilpa Shetty.
+She also played a pivotal role in Rhea and Ekta Kapoor's Thank You for Coming, which premiered at the 2023 Toronto International Film Festival.
+Later in December, she was seen in Amazon Mini TV's Dehati Ladke.

+Off-screen work

+In March 2025, Kapila co-founded UnderNeat, a women’s innerwear and shapewear brand, with entrepreneurs Vimarsh Razdan and Ghazal Alagh.
+The brand was launched following a month-long content campaign titled What Are You Wearing Under?, which built community engagement and trust ahead of the official launch.

 Media

 In 2019, Kusha Kapila featured on the cover of Harper's Bazaar India.

 In 2021, Kapila featured in Hindustan Times HT Brunch cover story.

 In 2022, she featured on the cover of Cosmopolitan.
-In the same year, she got listed in the Forbes India's W-Power list.
+In the same year, she was listed in Forbes India's W-Power list.

+In 2024, she was interviewed by The Lallantop, where she opened up about her personal life and her journey to fame.